ibm-cloud-docs/assistant/deploy-phone.md

 ## Set up the integration
 {: #deploy-phone-setup}

-You must have Manager service level access to the instance.
+You must have Manager role access to the instance and Viewer role access to the resource group.
 For more information about access levels, see [Managing access to resources](/docs/assistant?topic=assistant-access-control).
+{: note}

 <!--To watch a video that walks through the setup process, see [Phone and SMS Integration](https://community.ibm.com/community/user/watsonapps/viewdocument/phone-and-sms-integration?CommunityKey=7a3dc5ba-3018-452d-9a43-a49dc6819633&tab=librarydocuments){: external} in the *IBM Watson Apps Community*.-->